 by Tony Vidler

-The Elite Advisers also focus on the financial factors that their clients care most about, which are:
+High performers also focus on the financial factors that their clients care most about, which are:

-As the two types of adviser are compared it becomes obvious quite quickly that the difference between the elite and the average advisers largely begins within the advisers own mind.
-The attitude and approach they take to their clients would appear to be the primary point of separation to begin with.
-When combined with some sound commercial and management skill to build a great support team that plays to individuals strengths, the gap begins to widen between the elite and the rest.
-Add in constant communications and client service focused on the clients expectations and key issues and you have a winning business model.
+As the two types of adviser are compared it becomes obvious quite quickly that the difference between the high performers and others largely begins within the advisers own mindset and attitude.
+Particularly the attitude towards clients.
+The approach they take to their clients would appear to be the primary point of difference when you get right down to it.

 Combining that attitude with some sound commercial and management skill and a willingness to invest in building a business rather than executing transactions is the “magic” if there is any.

 Building leverage within the business and the customer experience with a great support team that plays to individuals strengths then leads to exponential growth.
 Add in constant quality communications and a client service focus which improves account retention and you have a winning business model.

 It begs the question: If that is all it takes, why would anyone settle for average?